jaredquinn/esphome-wx/README.md

 the voltage range and utilise auto\_dim.h.

 The full ESPhome configuration, as used by my coffee table unit can be found at [esp32-2432s028.yaml](esp32-2432s028.yaml).

+**This device is now fully supported by this code.**

+## ESP32-2424S012

+Another new addition to my devkit collection is the ESP32-2424S012, using a different TFT and touchscreen controller than the above board.

+**Support of this device is a work in progress.**

+* Touch screen is not currently working.
+* Display is working, using a component that is included in this repository.

 # Building the display